Marcos-D/valentines-card/README.md

 2. Click the envelope to reveal the message
 3. Choose your response with the buttons

-Made with ❤️ by a brother for his sister-in-law (because I have no rizz)
+Made for my brother (because I have no rizz)